open-traits-network/open-traits-network.github.io/index.md

 4. Creating a *trait core* to facilitate synthesis and standardisation
 5. Facilitating consistent approaches to measuring traits within major groups

-[Introduce yourself](https://github.com/open-traits-network/open-traits-network.github.io/issues/new?assignees=open-traits-network%2Feditors&labels=new+member&template=register-member.md&title=I%27d+like+to+join+the+Open+Traits+Network) to join the Open Traits Network and offer your expertise and knowledge in the pursuit of a harmonised and curated trait dataset across all organisms.
+Please visit our [member pages](/members) to see a list of our current members.
+This page also has instructions on how you can join the Open Traits Network and offer your expertise and knowledge in the pursuit of a harmonised and curated trait dataset across all organisms.

 <div id="banner">
 <script language="JavaScript" src="js/pictures.js"></script>